-Why Level 1 Background Checks Can Be A Big Mistake
+Why Level 1 Background Checks Can Be a Big Mistake

 Headshot photo of criminal records expert and Background Check Repair author Kristy Griffin, JDWritten by Kristy Griffin

-Background Checks | October 14, 2022
+Background Checks | May 8, 2024

 Staircase showing the different types of reports with a level 1 background check on the first step.